kaalharir/Movies/README.md

 # Full Stack Movie Review Application

-This project is a full-stack movie review application developed as part of a comprehensive video course on the freeCodeCamp.org YouTube channel.
+This project is a full-stack movie review application developed as part of DIY project.
 The application utilizes MongoDB, Java, Spring Boot, and React to provide a seamless and feature-rich experience for users.

 ## Table of Contents
 - [Overview](#overview)